 Depending on the type of game, you may be cooperating with other players to reach a shared goal or to overcome a shared obstacle, or you may be competing against other players.
-A third option is the hidden traitor game, where the majority of the group is working together against the remaining group members, making it both a cooperative and a competitive game style.
-Within these games, there is also a distinction between direct competition and indirect competition.
+A third option is the hidden traitor game, in which most of the group works together against the remaining group members, making it both a cooperative and a competitive game style.
+Within these games, a distinction also exists between direct competition and indirect competition.

 - Direct competition occurs when players compete directly against each other.
 For instance, in chess, you use game pieces to attempt to take the opponent’s king, while in the game Risk, you use your army to attack, destroy, and invade territories owned by other players.

-- Indirect competition occurs when players work towards a task or a goal, either individually or cooperatively.
-In this style of competition, players do not actively attack each other, but they do compete for other items, like real estate (Monopoly), resources (Settlers of Catan), and railroad routes (Ticket to Ride).
+- Indirect competition occurs when players work toward a task or a goal, either individually or cooperatively.
+In this style of competition, players don’t actively attack each other, but they compete for other items, such as real estate (Monopoly), resources (Settlers of Catan), and railroad routes (Ticket to Ride).

-Before buying a new game, consider the players who you have in mind to play it with you.
-Some players are less interested in complex games that involve economic strategies, complicated checks and balances, or incredibly challenging problems, while others live for these games.
-Children and some adults may prefer a game with very simple instructions—even if the gameplay can become complex—like board games typically found in the abstract category.
-Keep in mind that as the complexity of the game increases, the time it takes to play will also increase.
+Before buying a new game, consider the players who likely will play with you.
+Board games range from simple and straightforward, like some classic wood games you can make yourself, to incredibly complex, such as tabletop war games like Warhammer.
+Some players are less interested in complex games that involve economic strategies, complicated checks and balances, or incredibly challenging problems, while others prefer them.
+Children and some adults may prefer a game with very simple instructions—even if the game play can become complex—like board games typically in the abstract category.
+As the complexity of the game increases, the time it takes to play also increases.

-When playing a board game, you may need to add your own ideas to the game to make it more personal and replayable.
-Games like this are typically in the storytelling and hidden traitor genres, but some board games from other genres can also include elements of personal creativity.
+When playing a board game, you may need to add your own ideas to the game to make it more personal and replayable, like DIY backyard games.
+Games like this are typically in the storytelling and hidden traitor genres, but some board games from other genres also include elements of personal creativity.

-As with most board game decisions, you need to consider the kind of players you will have playing a game when it comes to creativity as well.
-Some people prefer to let the game do all the work, following a set list of rules to an expected—yet competitive—outcome, while others are excited to add their own creative spin to a collaborative adventure.
+As with most board game decisions, consider the players who will play the game.
+Some people prefer to let the game do all the work, following a set list of rules to an expected—yet competitive—outcome, while others like adding their own creative spin to a collaborative adventure.

-The rules of a game are necessary to understand how to play the game, and they are a big factor in determining whether or not you will ultimately enjoy a board game.
+Knowing the rules of the game is necessary to play it, and they are a big factor in determining whether you will enjoy the game.
 Simple, straightforward rules are easy to read, understand, and communicate.
 They are also much easier to refer back to if someone forgets them.
-The only downside to simple rules is if they are too simple for the players, it can cause the game to quickly become boring.
+However, if the rules are too simple, the players may become bored too quickly.

-Many people would say that every board game has some type of strategy, and that may be true to some extent.
-Even a roll-and-write game like Yahtzee requires you to make some strategic decisions about what to do with your dice, or a roll-and-move game like Sorry gives you the option of which piece to move.
+Almost every board game requires players to employ some type of strategy.
+Even a roll-and-write game like Yahtzee requires strategic decisions as to what to do with the dice, while in a roll-and-move game like Sorry, players must determine which piece to move.

-However, strategy in board games should be viewed on a scale.
-Some board games require very little strategy—relying primarily on luck—like those typically seen in the roll-and-write and roll-and-move genres.
-Games that are high on strategy will force players to direct the course of action in the game, such as in chess, where no chance in the form of dice or drawn cards is involved.
-Other games may incorporate a moderate level of strategy but also use drawn cards to introduce an element of luck.
+Some games require very little strategy—relying primarily on luck—like roll-and-write and roll-and-move games.
+Games that require a high level of strategy force players to direct the course of action in the game, such as chess.
+Other games may incorporate a moderate level of strategy but also use drawn cards, for example, to introduce an element of luck.

-Themes are a great way to engage people in a board game, and many games use a theme as an attractive backdrop to a relatively straightforward game mechanic.
-For instance, Monopoly uses the theme of property ownership to create an indirect competition between players to amass enough property to eliminate (bankrupt) everyone else.
+Themes help engage the players, so many games use a theme as an attractive backdrop to a relatively straightforward game mechanic.
+For instance, Monopoly relies on the theme of property ownership to create an indirect competition between players to amass enough property to eliminate—bankrupt—everyone else.

-Abstract board games don’t use themes, instead relying on engaging strategy and gameplay to attract prospective players, while other genres would not be able to exist without revolving around a theme, like war, storytelling, and hidden traitor board games.
-In general, it is easier to be interested in a game that has a theme, even if the theme eventually becomes less important to the game the longer you play.
-For this reason, games with themes are recommended for children and adults who may struggle to feel excited about cut and dry rules.
+Abstract board games don’t use themes; instead, they rely on engaging strategy and game play to attract prospective players, while other genres couldn’t exist without a theme, like war, storytelling, and hidden traitor games.
+It’s generally easier to be interested in a game that has a theme, even if the theme eventually becomes less important to the game the longer you play.
+Games with themes are recommended for children and adults who may struggle to get excited about cut-and-dried rules.

-Playing time for a board game can range from ten minutes to more than a day, which gives you a lot of options to choose a game with an average playing time that works for you and the other players.
-Short games that last less than thirty minutes are a great way to pass the time without having to commit a table or other flat surface to a playing board for several hours or longer.
-These games usually have high replayability, meaning you can play them more than once in quick succession and still have fun.
+Playing time for a board game can range from 10 minutes to more than a day.
+Playing short games that last less than 30 minutes is an ideal way to pass the time without having to reserve a table or other flat surface for a playing board for several hours or longer.
+These games usually have high replayability, which means they can be played more than once in quick succession, and everyone still has fun.

-Long board games have the benefit of forcing you to take a break from everything else in life.
-When you know you’ll be playing a board game for a longer period of time, it’s easier to commit your full attention to the game.
-This longer gameplay is imperative for storytelling games during which you need the extra time to come up with creative twists.
+Long board games have the benefit of forcing players to take a break from everything else in life.
+When playing a board game for a longer period of time, it’s easier to commit your full attention to the game.
+This longer game play is imperative for storytelling games because they require extra time to devise with creative twists.